Line25 is reader supported. At no cost to you a commission from sponsors may be earned when a purchase is made via links on the site. Learn more

 1. Font Size

 As designers, you have to know the appropriate font sizes when designing for multiple screens.
 Typefaces that work on desktops may not necessarily work on mobile devices.
 For example, font sizes on a desktop vary anywhere between 11pt-14pts.
 When the same size is used on mobile screens, it will appear too big or small.
 For mobile screens, typefaces should be readable when held at a natural distance.
 So knowing the right/appropriate font sizes will help create a better reading experience for the user.
 For body text, font sizes fall anywhere between 14-16px while secondary or less important fonts can be anywhere between 13px-14px.
 It is advised to view your typographic choices on the actual device before committing to a standard.
 This will help you communicate your message with clarity.

 For font sizes for mobile devices, ems is considered to be the basic standard.
 Designers are able to easily scale the sizes of the typefaces because it is based on percentages.

 3. Choose contrasting colors

 By placing text on a contrasting background, designers are able to add visual interest to the layout.
-Contrast can be applied to the heading or sub-heading or in relation to text underneath it.
-If the background color is dark, you can choose a light colored text that can help make the content more readable.
+Contrast can be applied to the heading or sub-heading or in relation to the text underneath it.
+If the background color is dark, you can choose a light-colored text that can help make the content more readable.

 4. Selecting fonts